Naveenn12/Terraform-helm/README.md

 **Prerequisites**
-To start creating the free Kubernetes cluster on Oracle Cloud using Terraform you’ll need the following things:
+To start creating the free Kubernetes cluster on Oracle Cloud using Terraform you’ll need the following things in Sand Box.

-An Oracle Cloud account
+1) An Oracle Cloud account
-A compartment you want the resources to provision in – it can be the root compartment if that’s okay with you A user that have permissions to access the necessary resources – can be your root user if you want to Optionally an SSH key you want to use to provision your Kubernetes worker nodes and wanna make sure you have some way to access them if needed
+2) A compartment you want the resources to provision in – it can be the root compartment if that’s okay with you
+3) A user that have permissions to access the necessary resources – can be your root user if you want to
+4) Optionally an SSH key you want to use to provision your Kubernetes worker nodes and wanna make sure you have some way to access them if needed
-OCI CLI installed
+5) OCI CLI installed
-Terraform CLI installed
+6) Terraform CLI installed
-kubectl installed
+7) kubectl installed

 **CLI Access Configuration**